Metallica Hardwired Worldwired Tour To Continue Into Europe

 After a summer North American leg, Metallica will kick off the European leg of the Hardwired Worldwired tour in Amsterdam at the start of September, and will continue to play dates in Europe through May of 2018.
 While that may seem like a long leg of eight months, Metallica’s European leg actually only consists of 38 shows.

 Starting on the Death Magnetic tour, Metallica implemented a fractured touring schedule that usually consists of two week’s worth of shows followed by a two week break to spend time with their families.
 It became clear to the members of Metallica after several divorces and James Hetfield’s stint in rehab that a breakneck touring schedule – which in the past had at some points gone for years at a time – wasn’t a healthy way to live… in any sense of the word.
-As such, following Metallica’s ‘moment of clarity’ that appeared in the form of the Some Kind of Monster documentary, Metallica implemented new rules for touring.
+As such, following Metallica’s “moment of clarity” that appeared in the form of the Some Kind of Monster documentary, Metallica implemented new rules for touring.

 For Metallica’s upcoming North American leg of the Hardwired Worldwired tour, they will be following a similar schedule, playing only 26 shows between May and August of 2017.